 As the owner of the website, you want to protect yourself and have control of your site.

 Pay for your own domain name and web hosting.

-When I talk about web hosting and domain names, I always have clients purchase in their own name.
+When I talk with clients about web hosting and domain names, I always ask clients to purchase in their own name.

 I compare it to their electric bill.